Jeh3no/Godot-Simple-State-Machine-First-Person-Controller/README.md

 - C = crouch
 - Ctrl = mouse mode

+# **Purpose**

+At start, i just wanted to rework my FPS controller template, make an alternate version of it, closer to the finite state machine approach.
+But while i was working on it, i said to myself "why not share it with the community, when it's ready ?".
+And so here we go !

 # **How to use**

 It's an asset, which means you can add it to an existing project without any issue.
 Simply download it, add it to your project, and get the files you want to use, that's all.

+# **Requets**

+For any bug request, please write on down in the "issues" section.
+For any new feature/improvement request, please write it down in the "discussions" section.